galia-project/galia/DEVELOPMENT.md

 2. Set the main class to `is.galia.Application`, use `@config/jvm.options` as the VM argument, and set the `-config` argument.
     * Also, add `-Dis.galia.env=development` to your `config/jvm.options` file.
+    * It's best to use copies of these config files instead, as they are under version control.

 ## Versioning